 I conducted user research to understand users' need, motivation and challenges, gathering more insights that would improve the experience:

-After synthesizing insights and share them with team, we explore potential design solutions and decide a watchlist would be the most appropriate option, because it emerged as a widely adopted approach for consolidating information into a unified view, enabling users to track and manage a wide range of items or assets simultaneously.
+After synthesizing insights and share them with team, we explored the watchlist as a design solution, because it emerged as a widely adopted approach for consolidating information into a unified view, enabling users to track and manage a wide range of items or assets simultaneously.

 Users want a quick way to monitor their key interests, such as crypto projects, all in one place

-Users need the capability to manage and tailor their watchlist to fit their preferences
+Users need the capability to manage and tailor their watchlist to cater to their preferences

 Users need real-time updates to stay informed and make timely decisions